Remember these 6 bullet points when Netflix leapfrogs Disney

-Netflix is an enormous success story but the video streaming giant may just now be realizing its true power.
+Netflix is an enormous success story, but the video streaming giant may just now be realizing its true power.
 Now that the dust has settled from yesterday’s earnings, these are the facts to remember:

 - Netflix stock is up 71% in 2018.